-- B. Published notice.
-When required, the Planning Director shall cause notice of the public hearing to be published in a newspaper of general circulation in the City not less than the number of days prior to the public hearing as specified in the preceding table.
-Notices should also be electronically published on the City of Simpsonville website. - C. Posted notice.
-When required, the Planning Director shall cause a conspicuous notice of public hearing sign to be posted not less than the number of days prior to the public hearing as specified in the preceding table on or adjacent to the subject property. - D. Public notice compliance.
-Failure to comply with the public notice requirements shall result in the removal of an application from the public hearing meeting agenda.
-Any rescheduled public hearing on an application shall be subject to subsequent compliance with all public notice requirements. - E. Official public hearing.
+- F. Official public hearing.
 Where a public hearing is required by law to be held, the Planning Commission meeting at which the item is taken up for review, and for which adequate notice has been provided in accordance with this Section, shall constitute the official public hearing for that matter.
-Where final action on a request will be taken by City Council, the Planning Commission shall summarize and convey to City Council the comments received at such public hearing, along with its own recommendation for the action to be taken. - F. Public hearing procedures.
+Where final action on a request will be taken by City Council, the Planning Commission shall summarize and convey to City Council the comments received at such public hearing, along with its own recommendation for the action to be taken. - G. Public hearing procedures.
 Public hearings shall follow the rules of procedure adopted by the body which shall conduct the public hearing.